Left restriction monoids from left $E$-completions: Acknowledgements

 \section{Acknowledgements}

 I would like to thank James East for discussions relating to the submonoid $P^{lt}_X$ of $P_X$, as well as for assistance with the generation of figures to represent partitions on finite sets.
+I am also extremely appreciative of the anonymous referee's tireless efforts in furnishing so many useful comments and suggestions, which greatly helped to increase the readability of the work.

 Tim Stokes\\ Department of Mathematics\\ University of Waikato\\ Hamilton 3216\\ New Zealand.\\ email: tim.stokes@waikato.ac.nz